foundry-vtt-community/wiki.js/setup/hosting/always-free-oracle.md

 >Due to security restrictions, in Windows it is recommended to save the foundry.key file in the Documents folder or similar user-specific folder.
 >
->In Linux, you may need to `chmod 600` the keyfile if ssh reports an error due to the keyfile being too open.
+>In Linux or MacOS, you may need to `chmod 600` the keyfile if ssh reports an error due to the keyfile being too open.
 {.is-info}

 > You must download this key and keep it safe.
 This key is required to connect to your instance, and it will not be shown again.